pdgcam/CSD3/README.md

     ssh <username>@login-gpu.hpc.cam.ac.uk

-Replace <username> by you CRSid, your password will be your Raven's one.
+Replace '<username>' by you CRSid, your password will be your Raven's one.

 For more info, please go to: https://docs.hpc.cam.ac.uk/hpc/user-guide/connecting.html